SEO Copywriting Guide for 2021: Write Content That Ranks

 But keep in mind that your audience are people so you should always write for them FIRST.

 This means writing in such a way that’s readable, human-sounding, and isn’t stuffed with keywords.
-In fact, readability is one of the top factors that will determine if your content will rank well as told by Yoast.
+In fact, readability is one of the top factors that will determine if your content will rank well as told by Seobility.

 Keep in mind that visitors come to your website looking for specific information.